doodzik/mangosta/README.md

     ]
   };;

+// if you wish you can access the model directly by factory.model

 // string methods
 // just include them in the value
 // please visit the strgMethods module to see what you can do
 // https://github.com/doodzik/strg_methods

 ```

+or to see more examples look at the testfile

 # License